-Assignability: After the launch of The Road Home, the State will prepare policies that allow a homeowner to sell his or her home on the open market and to assign rights to Program assistance to the new buyer.
+Assignability: The State has prepared policies that allow a homeowner to sell his or her home on the open market and to assign rights to Program assistance to the new buyer.
 Assigned grants will require the new buyer to meet the same requirements the original homeowner would have been required to meet to qualify and receive assistance under the Program.